HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 THe biggest part of creating your own personal brand is being extremely vocal about what you do.
 As we said earlier, **you must let everyone know what is it you do.**

 Being a freelancer isn't just a job, it's going to be a huge part of your life and you need to make it seem so to others around you.
-To do this, you must get really involved both within the development community as well as outside.
+To do this, you must get really involved both within the development community as well as outside of it.

 Many people don't like to talk about themselves or the work they are doing as it can feel braggy.
 There is a fine line between being obnoxious and keeping people up to date with what you are doing.
-This is something we will all have to learn.
+This is something we all have to learn, and you'll get there eventually...with practice!

 We will go into _how_ you can be vocal in the coming sections.